The Bettercare series is endorsed and used by a wide variety of organisations, as well as private individuals and professionals.

 - Fernandez Hospital Educational & Research Foundation, India

 - Comprehensive Community Based Rehabilitation Tanzania (CCBRT), Tanzania

 And many more.

 Bettercare champions are outstanding individuals committed to furthering the education of health professionals in South Africa and beyond.

 The Bettercare course books offer every midwife and many other healthcare professionals the opportunity to form learning groups aimed at improving job satisfaction and the the quality of primary care they provide for their patients in all South African communities.—Prof David Woods

 David first qualified as a doctor in 1968.
 He was appointed as a neonatal consultant at Groote Schuur Hospital in 1976.
 Ten years later he was appointed Associate Professor at UCT.
 In 1999 he was appointed Head of Neonatal Medicine in the School of Child and Adolescent Health, (now the Department of Paediatrics and Child Health) University of Cape Town (UCT).
 He retired in 2004 as an Emeritus Associate Professor at UCT.

 David has presented papers at 115 local and international conferences, has had 69 articles published in peer-reviewed journals and is the author of 19 chapters or books.

-He is currently the Chairman of the Perinatal Education Trust and Eduhealthcare, a Director of Power-free Education and Technology, a part-time consultant to UNICEF in Egypt and UNICEF in Sri Lanka and a part-time consultant to WHO.
+He is currently the Chairman of the Perinatal Education Trust and Eduhealthcare, a Director of Power-free Education and Technology, used to consultant to UNICEF in Egypt and Sri Lanka and consultanted to WHO.
 He is a past-President of the International Association for Maternal and Neonatal Health.